skbt/personal-resume/content/post/using-naive-bayes-classifier-for-sentiment-analysis-of-movies/index.md

 ###### Import the Data

-Our first step is going to import the data.
+After importing the required libraries, our first step is going to import the data.
 We have three dataset options to choose from in the kaggle link - IMDb, Amazon or Yelp.
 We are going to select IMDb.